10 Beauty Appointments You Should Make Before Your Wedding Day

 If you're highlighting or coloring your hair before your wedding, it's important to start early.
 Book a hair consultation three to six months before your wedding to talk to your colorist about your vision.
 It's also a good idea to bring any examples of hair accessories you plan on wearing so your colorist can determine the best spot to place highlights.

-Up?
-Down?
-Half-up/half-down?
-There are tons of options when it comes to your day-of hairstyle and your stylist can walk you through all of them.
-It's customary to visit your stylist for a hair trial a few month before your wedding, but for even better results take it a step further.
-Visit your stylist twice, once for a cut and once for a style.
-It will give your stylist the chance to familiarize themselves with your hair type and help you brainstorm the best style for you.
+Obviously, there are tons of options when it comes to your day-of hairstyle. and your stylist can walk you through all of them.
+It's customary to visit your stylist for a hair trial a few month before your wedding, but for even better results, you can take it a step further.
+Visit your stylist twice—once for a cut and once for a style.
+It'll give your stylist the chance to familiarize themselves with your hair type and help you brainstorm the best style for you.

-This one may not be a beauty necessity, but a nice facial is a pre-wedding ritual (and treat!) we think no bride should go without.
-Schedule an appointment for two or three weeks before your wedding if you plan on getting something harsh like microdermabrasion--it tends to leave your face red for a few days.
-If you're just planning on a soothing treatment, the week-of is fine.
+This one isn't exactly a beauty necessity, but a nice facial is a prewedding ritual (and treat) we highly recommend.
+Schedule an appointment for two or three weeks before your wedding if you plan on getting something for the first time (since you won't know how your skin will react) or something harsh like microdermabrasion (since it tends to leave your face red for a few days).
+If you're just planning on a soothing treatment that you've gotten before, the week of is fine.

 7. Makeup Trial

-It usually takes a few tries before your makeup artist nails your ideal beauty look, so don't be discouraged!
-Make sure you set aside a few hours with your makeup artist and bring lots and lots of beauty inspiration for the two of you to look at together.
-It's also important that you're specific: matte or dewy? bronzy eye or smoky eye?
-Don't leave anything out, and if it doesn't look right, speak up!
+It can take a few tries before your makeup artist totally nails your ideal beauty look, so don't be discouraged.
+Make sure you set aside a few hours with them and bring lots of beauty inspiration to look at together.
+It's also important that you're specific: matte or dewy?
+Bronzy or smoky eye?
+Don't leave anything out—and if it doesn't look right, speak up.
 They'd rather you be honest so they can fix it.

 8. Hair Extensions

-Want to give your updo a little bit of extra lovin' on your wedding day?
-Then you should seriously consider hair extensions.
+Want to give your updo a little bit of something extra on your wedding day?
+Extensions could be for you.
 First, do your research to determine which type you want—clip-ins, tape or keratin bonds.
 Then call your salon to see if they offer extension services and actual extensions or if you have to provide your own.
 If you do have to provide your own, it's a good idea to bring them to your other hair appointments so your stylist or colorist can get familiar with them.

 9. Tanning Salon